 If the user does not have read and write access to the folder

 specified by the

-utility shall issue an error.
+option, the utility will issue an error.

 Similarly, if the folder specified by